 On the other hand, pedestrians must yield to drivers if they are crossing the road outside a crosswalk.
 They must also obey pedestrian traffic signals.
 If you were jaywalking at the time of your accident or walking contrary to a pedestrian traffic signal, it may be harder for you to prove a pedestrian accident case in New Jersey.

 To win a pedestrian accident case after you are stuck by a car or motorcycle, you will likely have to prove that the driver had a duty to drive in a reasonably safe manner, failed to drive reasonably safely, and that you were injured as a result of that unsafe driving.
 You may also be able to support your case by proving that the driver of a motor vehicle was breaking a traffic law at the time that they struck you.

+Though an individual who violates the above right of way law may be subject to a fine or community service, this statute can be critical in establishing liability if an individual is injured while crossing the street.
 If you are injured by a driver who does not yield to a pedestrian while crossing the street, the attorneys at our firm may be able to use a violation of the above-mentioned statute as a way to help establish liability in a civil case.
-Depending on the circumstances, the police reports, and any potential testimony or plea in municipal court, our lawyers may be able to use this statue or a violation of this statute to the harmed pedestrians legal advantage.
+Depending on the circumstances, the police reports and any potential testimony or plea in municipal court, our lawyers may be able to use a violation of this statute to your advantage in a pedestrian injury lawsuit.